-- (1) Includes the net (loss) gain on the sale of our Textile Effects Business. - (2) Includes costs associated with transition activities related primarily to our Corporate program to optimize our global approach to leverage shared services capabilities. - (3) See "-Non-GAAP Financial Measures." - (4) The income tax impacts, if any, are computed on the pre-tax adjustments using a with and without approach. - (5) In addition to income tax impacts, this adjusting item is also impacted by depreciation and amortization expense and interest expense. - (6) For details regarding the tax impacts of our non-GAAP adjustments, please see the reconciliation of our net income to adjusted net income noted above.
+- (1) Includes the net loss (gain) on the sale of our Textile Effects Business. - (2) Certain legal and other settlements and related expenses for the three and nine months ended September 30, 2024 includes approximately \$10 million related to the settlement of a claim in connection with a commercial dispute. - (3) Includes costs associated with transition activities related primarily to our Corporate program to optimize our global approach to managed services in various information technology functions and our program to realign our cost structure in Europe. - (4) See "-Non-GAAP Financial Measures." - (5) The income tax impacts, if any, are computed on the pre-tax adjustments using a with and without approach. - (6) In addition to income tax impacts, this adjusting item is also impacted by depreciation and amortization expense and interest expense. - (7) For details regarding the tax impacts of our non-GAAP adjustments, please see the reconciliation of our net (loss) income to adjusted net income noted above.